-The function scans the metadata for keywords and returns a list of variable names that might be suitable either for using as independent variables or for combining into a scale.
-Can be helpful in quickly identifying potential scale components, but care should be taken to eliminate those that are unsuitable.
+The function scans the metadata for keywords and returns a list of variable names that might be suitable for combining into a scale.
+Can be helpful in quickly identifying potential components, but care should be taken to eliminate those that are unsuitable.

+'''

-''' fv4scale(lookword, dropword=NULL, keepword=NULL, coreword=NULL, nmin=93, minalpha=.7, chklevels=FALSE, verbose=TRUE, doscale=TRUE) '''
+fv4scale(lookword, dropword=NULL, keepword=NULL, coreword=NULL, nmin=93,

+minalpha=.7, chklevels=FALSE, verbose=TRUE)

+'''

-e lookword keywords to look for in variable descriptions (from metadata) dropword if identified variables contain these keywords, then they should be dropped keepword keep only identified variables also containing these keywords corewords these are the most important keywords, keep only those correlating highly with this set nmin look only for variables with at least this many non-missing values minalpha minimum value of Cronbach's alpha for set of variables (those least conforming will be eliminated until this target is hit) chklevels should factor levels also be scanned for keywords (in addition to variable descriptions)? verbose should function write information about variables to console (can help in deciding which variables to keep). doscale will variables be used in a scale?
-If TRUE (the default), the function selects variables that result in a suitably high Cronbach's alpha.
-If FALSE, the function simply follows the logical rules implicit in lookword, keepword, and dropword.
+lookword keywords to look for in variable descriptions (from metadata) dropword if identified variables contain these keywords, then they should be dropped keepword keep only identified variables also containing these keywords corewords these are the most important keywords, keep only those correlating highly with this set nmin look only for variables with at least this many non-missing values minalpha minimum value of Cronbach's alpha for set of variables (those least conforming will be eliminated until this - target is hit) chklevels should factor levels also be scanned for keywords (in addition to variable descriptions)? verbose should function write information about variables to console (can help in deciding which variables to keep).